 A "data subject" is defined as a natural person whose personal data is processed.
 "Personal data" is defined as any information relating to an identified or identifiable real person.
-Therefore, certain genetic data processing processes may process the data of the data subject as well as that of their genetic A data controller can only process genetic data in accordance with the general principles set out in Article 4 of the DP Law and the conditions stipulated in Article 6.
-These principles are: There are specific criteria to be complied with where genetic data is processed for scientific purposes under the scope of Article 28 f/1-c of the DP Law.
-For example, in cumulative variant frequency systems, collective studies must
+Therefore, certain genetic data processing processes may process the data of the data subject as well as that of their genetic relatives.

+data in accordance with the general principles set out in Article 4 of the DP Law and the conditions stipulated in Article 6.
+These principles are:
-• Not breaching the essence of fundamental rights and freedoms.

-• For the data processing activity to be appropriate for the purpose of data processing.

-• For the genetic data processing method to be necessary for the purpose.

-• For the goal and the means to achieve the goal to be proportional.

-• Keeping the processed genetic data for the required period of time only.

-• Destroying the data without delay in accordance with the personal data retention and destruction policy after the necessity disappears.
+- Not breaching the essence of fundamental rights and freedoms. - · For the data processing activity to be appropriate for the purpose of data processing. - For the genetic data processing method to be necessary for the purpose. - For the goal and the means to achieve the goal to be proportional. - Keeping the processed genetic data for the required period of time only. - · Destroying the data without delay in accordance with the personal data retention and destruction policy after the necessity disappears.

-where genetic data is processed for scientific purposes under the scope of Article 28 f/1-c of the DP Law.
+A data controller can only process genetic There are specific criteria to be complied with where genetic data is processed for scientific purposes under the scope of Article 28 f/1-c of the DP Law.
 For example, in cumulative variant frequency systems, collective studies must be carried out without making individuals identifiable.
 Although it is possible to use genetic data for scientific purposes (except in specific cases stipulated in the law) this should be a last resort only used in cases where it is necessary to reach the result.
 To ensure that the right to protection of personal data under the Turkish Constitution is not breached, the data processor must provide the necessary security measures and act in accordance with the principles of the data being connected, limited and proportional to the purpose for which it is processed.
 For completed scientific research, if it is not necessary to retain the data, the data must be destroyed accordance with the personal data retention and destruction policy.

 The primary technical measure that must be taken to ensure the security of genetic data is to not keep the genetic data in cloud systems.
-However, where it is necessary to connect the data to an analysis program server for processing, a detailed record of the genetic data stored in the cloud should be kept, backups should be stored outside the cloud, and two-stage authentication should be applied for remote access to the genetic data in the cloud.
+However, where it is necessary to connect the data to an analysis program the genetic data stored in the cloud should be kept, backups should be stored outside the cloud, and two-stage authentication should be applied for remote access to the genetic data in the cloud.
 The processed and stored genetic data must be encrypted in accordance with the current technology, with cryptographic methods that provide adequate security.
 Applications, devices, and systems that use the algorithms included in the standardized and secure cryptographic algorithm suite must be used.
 Industry standards and best practices for standardized and secure cryptographic algorithms must be considered.
 If it is necessary to use cryptographic algorithms that are not included in the standardized cryptographic algorithm suite, an analysis and evaluation of whether they provide adequate security must be carried out by an authorized crypto analysis laboratory before use.
 The encryption and key management policies must be clearly defined.
 Access to cryptographic keys must be restricted to authorized personnel with clearance (in the form of a crypto security certificate).
 Where possible, individual encryption keys should be used specifically for each cloud service solution.